Can I link to your abacus website?

 Who invented the abacus?

-It's a difficult to answer because the question is so vague.
-Perhaps you can rephrase the question after a brief history lesson.
+It's a difficult question to answer because the question is so vague (which abacus are you referring to?).
+Perhaps you can rephrase the question after a brief history lesson on the origins of the abacus as we know it today.

 I'm a teacher and want to buy a number of abaci for my class.
 Do you know where I can buy some inexpensive ones?

-Have the students build their own abacus as a class project, with various items they bring from home (or purchased in a craft store); e.g. popsicle-sticks to build the frame (an Origami box makes a neat frame, too); drinking straws or pipe-cleaners for the rods; machine nuts or washers, macaroni, Cheerios (preserved with some thinned glue and poster paint) or plastic decorative jewellery beads for the abacus beads.
+Rather than buying abaci, have the students build their own abacus as a class project, with various items they bring from home (or purchased in a craft store); e.g. popsicle-sticks to build the frame; drinking straws or pipe-cleaners for the rods; machine nuts or washers, macaroni, Cheerios (preserved with some thinned glue and poster paint) or plastic decorative jewellery beads for the abacus beads.
 It's both a learning experience and a lot of fun.

 Finger Math, also known as Chisan-Bop, developed by Korean school teacher Sung Jin Pai, is a technique of performing high-speed arithmethic using ones fingers.
 It uses the fingers of the right hand to represent the numbers 1-4, right thumb as 5; the fingers of the left hand as 10s, the left thumb as 50.